 - the leg being warm to the touch

-Anyone who suspects that they have DVT should consult a doctor right away.
+Anyone who suspects they have a DVT should consult a doctor right away.

 If a person develops symptoms of DVT in their leg, they should not delay seeking medical treatment.
 DVT can result in more serious complications without treatment.

 According to the National Institutes of Health (NIH), DVT may not cause symptoms, meaning that it can go unnoticed in approximately 30–40% of cases.
-Some people may not realize that they have DVT until it leads to a more serious condition, such as a PE.
-If a PE occurs, this usually happens within
+Some people may not realize they have a DVT until it leads to a more serious condition, such as a pulmonary embolism.
+If a pulmonary embolism occurs, this usually happens

 In some cases, the body may dissolve the clot without treatment.
 However, even if this happens, it can cause permanent damage to the popliteal vein.